lago-project/lago/docs/Templates.rst

 A templates repository should contain a `repo.metadata` file describing all available templates.
 The repository build script creates this file automatically.
-The file contains a serialized JSON object with the following
+The file contains a serialized JSON object with the members detailed below.
+For an example, see the above repository's `metadata file`_.
-members:

     ``name``:
         The name of the repository.